-The course will introduce PhD scientists to the competencies you need to thrive in industry and will expose you to the culture and infrastructure of life science companies through MBA- style case-based teaching, professional development workshops, and a team-based project.
+The course will introduce PhD scientists to the competencies they need to thrive in industry and will expose them to the culture and infrastructure of life sciences companies through MBA- style case-based teaching, professional development workshops, and a team-based project.
 Learn how to conduct research in industry and gain invaluable insight into the way industry views scientific research.
 Learn to leverage your analytical PhD skill set!
 International and U.S. applicants are welcome.
-The course is designed for advanced graduate students and postdocs with at least three years of scientific research experience.
+The course is designed for advanced graduate students with at least three years of scientific research experience and for postdocs.

-Teams of 4-5 participants will be assigned a project to gain experience in team work, project management, and project presentation.
+Teams of 4-5 participants will be assigned a project that will allow them to gain experience in team work, project management, and project presentation.
 Assignments will cover commercialization aspects of a novel life sciences product and will include market analysis, clinical assessment, and competitive analysis.

 You will need to submit:

 - A personal statement (no more than one page) answering these questions: